 Kidney anatomy with plasticine-embedded torso sections from human cadavers

 US-based PKB simulation with mannequin (Blue Phantom™)

 Tissue retrieval adequacy examination by microscope and smartphone camera.

 Results from the 2016 workshop were presented as an abstract, "An Integrated Pathology and Ultrasonography-Based Simulation Is an Effective Educational Tool for the Performance of a Kidney Biopsy" during an oral presentation at the 2016 ASN meeting.

 The KBA is directed by Drs.
 Juan Carlos Velez from the Ochsner Clinic and Vandana Niyyar from Emory University.
 They are assisted by Drs.
-Shree Sharma from Arkana Laboratories, John Duronville from Duke University, Manisha Singh, Diane Bricco, and Kevin Phelan, all from UAMS.
+Shree Sharma and Nicholas Cossey from Arkana Laboratories, John Duronville from Duke University, and Manisha Singh and Kevin Phelan from UAMS.

 This is a hands-on course focused on hands-on learning.
 Participants will go through cases and learn fundamental skills for evaluation and management of acid base disturbances and electrolyte derangements.

 This course will be led by Drs.
-Joel Topf (@kidney_boy) of St. Clair Nephrology, Detroit, MI, John Asplin from Litholink, and David Goldfarb from NYU.
+Joel Topf (@kidney_boy) of St. Clair Nephrology, Detroit, MI, and David Goldfarb from NYU.

 This will be an interactive workshop using multihead microscopes.
 Attendees will travel to Arkana Laboratories where pathologists will present and discuss cases.

 This workshop will be led by Drs.
 Shree Sharma, Chris Larsen, and Alejandro Best, all with Arkana Laboratories in Little Rock, AR.